 Regenerative agriculture is an increasingly used term to describe farming – think “organic” or “sustainable” as other categories in the same family.
 It is meant to convey a holistic approach to agriculture that puts the health of ecosystems as well as human communities next to crop production value.
-Importantly, there is no current consensus on the exact description or measurement of these practices, and its use is growing.
-As this term is shaped, and its value in the market evolves, it will drive large opportunities for investment in different aspects of the agricultural systems and their intertwined ecological and human communities.
+Importantly, there is no current consensus on the exact description or measurement of these practices, and the term's use is growing.
+As this term is shaped, and its value in the market evolves, it will drive large opportunities for investment in different aspects of the agricultural system, affecting its intertwined ecological and human communities.

-The 3 primary buckets that make up Regenerative Agriculture are outlined below
+The three primary buckets that make up Regenerative Agriculture are outlined below:

 Soil quality and health

 Animals as an integral part of the farm

 Move away from Concentrated Animal Feeding Operations (CAFOs)